-This web site is a diary of the breeding behaviour of blue (and occasionally great) tits in our garden in Mayford, Surrey since February 2001.
-New readers can read a summary of what has happened in previous years by looking at the Overview page which gives the dates of the principal events, such as the start of nest building, egg laying, hatching and fledging, and the important statistics, such as how many eggs were laid, hatched and fledged.
-Compare the dates with what is happening this year and see if you can see any trends.
-Each year has its own Summary page which gives more details about each year's events.
+As regular readers of this web site will know, I have been keeping this diary about the nesting of the blue (and occasionally great) tits in our garden in Mayford, Surrey since February 2001.
+The Overview page gives the dates of the principal events, such as the start of nest building, egg laying, hatching and fledging, and the important statistics, such as how many eggs were laid, hatched and fledged.
+Also each year has its own Summary page which gives more details about that year's events.

-In 2013, 2015 and 2016, two females laid their eggs into one nest, laying a total of 21 eggs in 2013, 18 eggs in 2015 and 17 in 2016.
-To watch the two hens co-operating with incubating and feeding the chicks was a great privilege - we did not realise such things happened.
-For them to have happened in 3 of the last 5 years is even more amazing!
+In 2013, 2015 and 2016, two females shared the nest box between them, laying a total of 21 eggs in 2013, 18 eggs in 2015 and 17 in 2016.
+To watch the two hens co-operating with incubating and feeding the chicks was amazing - I did not realise such things happened!

 The website update to enable the use of any device to view it, including smartphones and tablets as well as desktop devices, was completed a couple of years ago, but I expect there are still some bugs hiding somewhere inside the code, so if you find any page that doesn't look right on your device, please let me know via the Feedback form.